 Across the country, epidemiologists noted that members of the Black community are dying from COVID-19 at a higher rate than people of other races.
 North Carolina is no exception.

-In addition, members of the Latinx and Hispanic community account for more than a third of the COVID-19 cases in North Carolina, despite making up less than 10% of the state's population.
+In addition, members of the Latinx and Hispanic community account for about a quarter of COVID-19 cases in North Carolina, despite making up less than 10% of the state's population.

 WATCH | The Racial Divide: How minorities are disproportionately affected by the COVID-19 pandemic in NC